All Episodes

 Oh, okay.

-There's Speaker of the House name only, Nancy Pelosi.
+There's Speaker of the House, name only Nancy Pelosi.

 Her orders to search members of Congress before they can go into the House chamber, of which they've been elected for votes.

-Uh seems on the merits that this could pass.
+Seems on the merits that this could pass.

-Louis Gomert and Congressman Andrew Clyde are with us, the people that are are battling against these draconian laws.
+Louis Gomert and Congressman Andrew Clyde are with us, the people that are battling against these draconian laws.

-By the way, they still have their mask mandate on the House floor, Louie.
+By the way, they still have their mask mandate on the House floor, Louie?

-But if you are not willing to violate HIPAA with them, then uh you how about it's none of their business, and if they've had the va an opportunity to get the vaccine since late last year, and it's there, and if the vaccine is safe as they tell us it is, Louie, it shouldn't matter whether or not other members are vaccinated or not.
+And if they've had an opportunity to get the vaccine since late last year, and it's there, and if the vaccine is safe, as they tell us it is, Louis, it shouldn't matter whether or not other members are vaccinated or not.

 And you had coronavirus.